 Vanessa Ruta, Ph.D.

-Gabrielle H. Reem and Herbert J. Kayden Associate Professor
+Gabrielle H. Reem and Herbert J. Kayden Professor

 Animal behavior reflects the interplay of two types of responses: those that arise innately, from neural circuits pre-programmed into the genome, and those acquired by learning from past experience.
-Using the fruit fly Drosophila melanogaster, Ruta works to define the neural-circuit mechanisms that generate innate and learned behaviors.
+Using the simple neural circuitry of the fruit fly Drosophila, Ruta works to define how behaviors are adapted through individual experience or evolution.

 Animal behavior arises from an interplay between instinct and learning.
-Certain behaviors are innate and invariant across members of a species, suggesting they are genetically programmed into the nervous system.
-However, behavior must also be highly flexible to allow individuals to adapt to their unique and changing experience of the world.
-A major focus of the Ruta lab is to delineate the distinct neural circuits and computations that underlie innate and learned behaviors, and to reveal how these circuits can be modified through evolution or individual experience to generate novel behavioral adaptations.
-To accomplish this, the group uses a multidisciplinary toolkit—including optical tracing techniques, electrophysiology, functional imaging, and behavior—to study the concise chemosensory circuits of the fly, with the goal of revealing how they mediate fixed and flexible behaviors at the level of synapses, cells, and circuit motifs.
+Certain behaviors are invariant across members of a species, suggesting they are genetically hardwired.
+However, behavior must also be flexible to allow individuals to adapt to their unique and changing experience of the world.
+The Ruta lab delineates the neural circuits and computations that underlie innate and learned behaviors, and reveals how these circuits can be modified through evolution or individual experience to generate novel behavioral adaptations.
+The group uses a multidisciplinary toolkit—including optical tracing techniques, electrophysiology, functional imaging, and quantitative behavior—to study the concise chemosensory circuits of the fly, with the goal of revealing how they mediate fixed and flexible behaviors at the level of synapses, cells, and circuit motifs.

 Ruta is a faculty member in the David Rockefeller Graduate Program, the Tri-Institutional M.D.-Ph.D.
 Program, and the Tri-Institutional Ph.D.
 Program in Chemical Biology.